Uninsured drivers

 Driving without insurance puts other road users at risk

-In 2016, around 3% of all cars on UK roads were uninsured.
-In real numbers that's just over a million vehicles.
+There are about 300,000 uninsured vehicles on UK roads.
 Driving without insurance is a threat to all responsible drivers in more ways than one.

 Four cars driving on a motorway